imperialcybersoc/reversing-workshops-public/workshop01/workshop01_writeups.md

 at runtime.
 This serves as an easier solution for students who are observant.
 Running `UMRBYX_DEBUG=1 ./artefact05` will reveal the answer.

 `UMB-RELAY-KEY-943A`

+## artefact04

+### What is the bitcoin address being stored in the program?

+Opening this binary in static analysis tools is quite futile - there seems to be a lot more optimization/obfuscation compared to the other challenges.
+Running the binary tells us the `MINER_KEY` is not set, but setting this (presumably an environment variable) doesn't affect the behavior of the program at all.

+Since the program is probably checking environment variables, we can use a program such as `ltrace` to see exactly what environment variables are being gotten.
+By running `ltrace ./artefact03` we can see that the actual environment variable being fetched is `UBX_MINER_KEY`.

+The usage of `ltrace` continues for a bit more, finding the correct file that the program checks for `./config_u8x`, and finding the correct header the program checks for `UMBRIX`.
+Doing all these steps correctly will give the bitcoin wallet address: `493p83kkfjhx0wlh`

+You could also potentially jump to the part of the code which prints the bitcoin wallet address in a program such as gdb.

+## artefact05

+### Can you provide a valid license key for the program?

+Running `strings` on the program, we see that this program mentions using `upx`.
+If we do some digging, we can see that this `upx` is a packer used for executables.
+Notably, we can also see that there is a way to "unpack" it back to less obfuscated code.
+Running `upx -d artefact04` gives us a much less obfuscated binary that we can now reverse with standard techniques.